-In the Fifteenth Century, pilgrims flocked to the Basilica of Sant’Andrea to venerate the most famous relic in the city of Mantua, drops of Christ’s blood collected at the crucifixion (or so the faithful believed).
+In the fifteenth century, pilgrims flocked to the Basilica of Sant’Andrea to venerate the most famous relic in the city of Mantua: drops of Christ’s blood collected at the Crucifixion, or so the faithful believed.
 In fact, the church Sant’Andrea was erected to accommodate the huge crowds that arrived on holy days and who, in turn, helped fund its construction.
 Today, art historians admire Sant’Andrea’s Early Renaissance design for elegantly bringing the grandeur of ancient architecture into a Christian context.

 Who built that?

 Sant’Andrea is built of bricks, though they are mostly concealed by painted stucco.
-The patron, Ludovico Gonzaga, estimated that at least 2 million bricks were needed.
+The patron, Ludovico Gonzaga, estimated that at least two million bricks were needed.
 The bricks were baked in onsite kilns, making the church far less expensive and faster to erect than a building made with stone, which had to be quarried, transported, and finished.

 Gonzaga was the Marquis of Mantua—and in addition to employing Alberti, he appointed Andrea Mantega as court artist.
 His portrait is featured in the frescos Mantegna painted in the Camera degli Sposi (also known as the Camera Picta), in the Marquis’ palace.

 The sections of the building constructed in the Fifteenth Century, including the Western façade and the nave up to the transept, are usually attributed to the humanist and architect Leon Battista Alberti, even though he died in Rome a few months before construction began in June 1472.
 Alberti was an expert on all things ancient and he wrote the first Renaissance architectural treatise.